leovandriel/csynth/README.md

 ## Tutorial

-To make music in CSynth, combine basic (mathematical) functions to create sounds, instruments, and compositions.
+To make music in CSynth, you can combine basic (mathematical) functions to create sounds, instruments, and compositions.

 Let's create a single note with reverb.
 Start by writing a minimal C program that plays a 440 Hz sine wave: